yxu-lanl/mynmdc-docs/docs/chapters/standards/schema_index.md

+---
-# Overview of the NMDC Data Schema
+title: Overview of the NMDC Data Schema
+---

 The NMDC has developed a normalized metadata [schema](https://github.com/microbiomedata/nmdc-metadata) (available in